socialsignin/socialsignin-provider/README.md

 application wants to to deal with APIs directly rather than connections to APIs.

-The modules also enable configuration of provider-specific components from Spring-Social and Spring-Social-Security to to registered easlily and simply simple component scanning.
+The modules also enable configuration of provider-specific components from Spring-Social and Spring-Social-Security to to registered easlily and via component scanning.

 Modules currently available
 ---------------------------